PerMalmberg/du-yfs/Manual.md

 You do _not_ get automatically closed gates/doors on leaving the start of the route.

+Elements needed on the space/static construct:
+* 1x Receiver
+* 1x Emitter
+* 1x Programming Board
+* 1x Relay (2x if you want to control more than one gate/door)
+* 1x XOR operator
+* 1x OR operator
+* 1x 2-Counter
+* 2x Manual Switch
+* Any number of gates/doors

-Link the following elements on the ground/space construct as follows, in the given order.
+Link the following elements on the ground/space construct as follows.
+You can link the elements in any order, with the exception of the first step which *must* be the first link on the programming board.
 Also name elements as stated in parenthesis.

 1. PB -> Receiver (green link)
 2. PB -> Emitter (green link)